History of Bexar County Republican Women

 The Republican victory in 1952, which put Dwight Eisenhower in the White House, ignited interest in the national party and revived the waning San Antonio club.
 Burgeoning attendance at monthly meetings compelled the club to seek more spacious accommodations.
 It was during this time that the organization’s name was changed to Bexar County Republican Women’s Club (BCRW).
 Under the new name, the organization formalized its objectives and adopted club by-laws.

-One hundred years later, as the FIRST Women’s Republican Club in Texas and the third oldest Women’s Republican Club in the nation, BCRW has a long history of dedicated service to the Republican Party, Texas and the USA.
+More than a hundred years later, as the FIRST Women’s Republican Club in Texas and the third oldest Women’s Republican Club in the nation, BCRW has a long history of dedicated service to the Republican Party, Texas and the USA.
 Over the years, numerous members have been recognized by the Texas Federation of Republican Women for outstanding leadership and volunteer commitment.
 In order to meet the challenges of the twenty-first century political environment, BCRW must draw from its rich heritage while remaining open to new methods of advancing the timeless values of the Republican Party.